Note: These logistics only apply to in-person massage therapy!

 See the FAQ for questions on clothing, sickness, cancellations, areas of the body we can work, some common conditions that massage can benefit, what kind of massage I do, consent and communication practices, ticklishness, pressure/pain tolerance, what “to do” when you’re on the table, information on language, Disability, and other metal health, physical health, and body-related concerns.
 Note: If you book an appointment with me, I will talk you through everything, so no need to actually read any of the FAQ unless you want to.
 It’s there for folks who would like to know more ahead of time, and for folks who are considering if massage is a thing they want to try exploring.

-I offer chair massages for organizations/groups/workplaces, and may offer sliding scale or a package deal depending on the resources of the group.
+I offer trainings and chair massages for organizations/groups/workplaces, and may offer sliding scale or a package deal depending on the resources of the group.
 Please email me for more info on that.

 Cost, Questions about Insurance, and Sliding Scale Option:

 The cost for the tier of massage therapist I'm in (professional) is $105/60 min. or $145/90 min.
-Tips (not expected, but greatly appreciated) are being encouraged to be paid separately thru apps these days (I have PayPal and CashApp).
+Tips are not expected, but greatly appreciated.
 Freed can provide a special receipt for massage if requested to submit for reimbursement from flexible spending accounts, but please know that most (if not all) insurance will not accept/reimburse for massage.

 If you are interested in receiving bodywork (weekly, bi-weekly, monthly, or just once in a while), the thing that is most important to me is making that happen, so please email me, and we can figure out how to make it work financially.
 The amount you pay can be the same or vary each time.
 I'm currently trying to figure out how to expand my sliding scale offerings at Freed Bodyworks after having closed my sliding scale private practice location, so this may change, but for now, I am going to try to offer $30-$105 an hour/$50-$145 for 90 min. to BIPOC, and $60-105 an hour/$90-$145 for 90 min. to white folks for whom this sliding scale would make bodywork accessible.